frederikvig/nyum/_recipes/portuguese-cod.md

 ---

 > Toss the potatoes with 1 tablespoon of oil on a large baking sheet.
-Season them well with saly and pepper (dried herbs are good too).
+Season them well with salt and pepper (dried herbs are good too).
 Arrange the potatoes in a single layer, cut-side down, and bake for 20 to 25 minutes, or until they begin to brown.
 Make sure to toss potatoes once halfway through baking time.

 ---